Lower Junction #7

 - click for Chattooga River Trail hiking and backpacking books

-- click for The Chattooga National Wild And Scenic River guidebook which has hiking details on this destination
+- click for The Chattooga National Wild And Scenic River guide which has details on this destination